Refinement Modal Logic: Axiomatization

 The completeness proof of $\axiomRML^\mu$ proceeds exactly as for Theorem~\ref{theo:SandC}, replacing the formulas in cover logic with disjunctive formulas, to get a statement similar to that of Proposition~\ref{lem:express}.

 \begin{proposition} Every formula of $\lang^\mu_\G$ is equivalent to a formula of $\lang^\mu$. \end{proposition} \begin{proof} Given a formula $\psi$, we prove by induction on the number of the occurrences of $\F$ in $\psi$ that it is equivalent to an $\F$-free formula, and therefore to a formula in the modal $\mu$-calculus $\lang^\mu$.
 The base is trivial.
 Now assume $\psi$ contains $n+1$ $\F$-operators.
 Choose a subformula of type $\F \phi$ of our given formula $\psi$, where $\phi$ is $\F$-free (i.e.\, choose an innermost $\F$).
 As $\phi$ is $\F$-free, it is semantically equivalent to a formula in disjunctive normal form, and by the completeness of Kozen's axiom system \cite{Walukiewicz00} this equivalence is provable in $\axiomRML^\mu$.
-By {\bf NecR} and {\bf R} it follows that $\F\phi$ is provably equivalent to some formula $\F\psi$ where $\psi$ is a disjunctive formula.
-Thus without loss of generalization, we may assume in the following that $\phi$ is in disjunctive normal form.
+By {\bf NecR} and {\bf R} it follows that $\F\phi$ is provably equivalent to some formula $\F\psi$ where $\psi$ is a disjunctive formula (analogously to Proposition \ref{lem:substeq} one can easily show that $\axiomRML^\mu$ satisfies substitution of equivalents).
+Thus without loss of generality, we may assume in the following that $\phi$ is in disjunctive normal form.
 We may now proceed by induction over the complexity of $\phi$, and conclude that $\F \phi$ is logically equivalent to a formula $\chi$ without $\F$.
 All cases of this induction are as before, we only show the final two, different cases: \begin{itemize} \item $\F\mu x.\phi$ iff $\mu x.\F\phi$ (by {\bf R$^\nu$} noting that all subformulas of a disjunctive formula are themselves disjunctive); IH. \item $\F\nu x.\phi$ iff $\nu x.\F\phi$ (by {\bf R$^\mu$}); IH. \end{itemize} Replacing $\F \phi$ by $\chi$ in $\psi$ gives a result with one less $\F$-operator, to which the (original) induction hypothesis applies. \end{proof}

 \begin{theorem} The axiom schema $\axiomRML^\mu$ is sound and complete for the logic $\logicRML^\mu$ \end{theorem}

 \begin{proof} Soundness follows from Theorem~\ref{theo:soundness-mu} and Theorem~\ref{theo:soundness}.
 To see $\axiomRML^\mu$ is complete, suppose $\phi\in\lang_\G^\mu$ is a valid formula.
 Then by Lemma~\ref{lem:express-mu}, $\phi$ is provably equivalent to some valid formula $\psi\in\lang^\mu$.
 As $\psi$ is valid, it must be provable since {\bf Prop}, {\bf K}, {\bf F1}, {\bf F2}, {\bf NecK}, and {\bf MP} give a sound and complete proof system for the modal $\mu$-calculus \cite{Walukiewicz00}.
 A proof of $\phi$ follows by {\bf MP}. \end{proof}